HarringtonR/NewsandChat/README.md

 - Render data on page and design layout
 - Create login for chat
 - Scrolling chat and news feed
+- Link news story to chat room

 #### PostMVP

 - Set news to stream
-- Correlate news story to chat room
 - Filter stories
 - Filter by distance
 - update news automatically